recurve-methods/flexvalue/README.rst

 user_inputs
 -----------

-Recurve has prepared an example `user_inputs file <https://storage.googleapis.com/flexvalue-public-resources/examples/example_user_inputs_metered.csv>`_ that can be downloaded.
+Recurve has prepared an example `user_inputs file <https://storage.googleapis.com/flexvalue-public-resources/examples/example_user_inputs_metered.csv>`_ that can be downloaded and run.

 The `user_inputs` CSV requires the following columns: